kazz54/yonseiuicscribe/src/content/2019/12/2019-12-12-hitachi-internship-interview/index.md

 ---
 title: "Hitachi Internship Interview"
 date: "2019-12-12"
+author: "Min Jun Kim"
+category: "Interviews"
+featuredImage: "./images/test.jpg"
 ---

 The Hitachi Automotive Systems Winter Internship is a 2-4 week program that offers UIC students interested in IT an opportunity to experience the Japanese corporate world.

 **Please introduce yourself.**

 My name is Hee Young Jeong.
 I am a junior double majoring in economics and applied statistics.
-I had an opportunity earlier in the summer to intern at Hitachi Automotive Systems.
+I had an opportunity earlier in the summer to intern at Hitaychi Automotive Systems.

 **Could you give us a brief overview of the internship program?**